 For help doing your homework and determining if you are ready for a dog I am shamelessly plugging my first book.
 Please click here for a link to order.

 Oh and say “No” when Junior asks for a Velociraptor.
 They are difficult to train and very instinct driven.
 It requires a lab set up the average person does not have in order to get one.

 Best is to get your child a stuffed whatever and encourage her to use her imagination!

-Karen Peak owns West Wind Dog Training and The Safe Kids/Safe Dogs Project in Prince William County.
+Karen Peak owns West Wind Dog Training and The Safe Kids/Safe Dogs Project in Prince William County, VA.

 This is another piece that will be published in the paper edition of Northern Virginia Today – rumor is soon I should be getting an on line column.
 I have sent the cover picture and just waiting.
 I will still expand on pieces (600 word max for the paper) and give great detail here!